How to grow marigolds from seed

 Marigold seeds are one of the easiest flowers to grow from seed.
 If you're sowing indoors, then you can start growing them anytime between late winter and early spring, while if you're planting them directly, then wait until late spring to early summer before sowing your seeds.

-• When the seedlings have reached a few inches tall then transplant them into their permanent pots, hanging baskets or into the flower bed.
+- When the seedlings have reached a few inches tall then transplant the young marigolds to grow in pots, hanging baskets or into the flower bed.

 'Once they get going, marigolds will continue growing easily, even if you forget about them,' says Sue Sanderson, Horticultural Executive at Thompson & Morgan in a recent blog post.
 'Be sure to protect your marigolds from frost as they don't like the cold.'